-Master’s programme in Molecular Techniques in Life Science
+MSc Molecular Techniques in Life Science

 Molecular Techniques in Life Science at KTH

-Students in the master’s programme in Molecular Techniques in Life Science programme will receive a comprehensive education in life science, emphasising cutting-edge methods in bioinformatics analysis of big data, including learning how to programme, combined with state-of-the-art techniques used in modern "high throughput" molecular biology.
+Students in the master’s programme in Molecular Techniques in Life Science will receive a comprehensive education in life science.
+The programme emphasises cutting-edge methods in bioinformatics analysis of molecular data, including learning how to programme, combined with state-of-the-art techniques used in modern "high throughput" molecular biology.

 Find out what students from the programme think about their time at KTH.